What is Arthritis?

 You can read more Earth’s Natural Clay testimonials here.

-Clay Baths and Poultices
+Clay Baths and Poultices for Inflammation

 As mentioned, Earth’s Natural Clay Drinking Powder can be used both internally and externally.
 Our Bath Clay is a sodium bentonite clay suitable for external use only.
 We offer both types of clay since some people use bentonite clay externally only.
 Our Bath Clay’s mineral composition is different and it is less expensive than our Drinking Powder.